LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: A Lower Bound on the Approximation Ratio of Greedy to Optimal LZBE Factorization

-\begin{theorem} There exists a family of binary strings such that the greedy LZSE factorization produces asymptotically twice as many factors as some alternative valid LZSE factorization. \end{theorem} \begin{proof} For any positive integer $m > 1$, define the strings $A$, $B$, $A_i$, and $T_{i,j}$ over the alphabet $\{ a, b \}$ for $0 \leq i < m$ and $0 \leq j < m$ as follows:
+\begin{theorem} There exists a family of binary strings such that the greedy LZBE factorization produces asymptotically twice as many factors as some alternative valid LZBE factorization. \end{theorem} \begin{proof} For any positive integer $m > 1$, define the strings $A$, $B$, $A_i$, and $T_{i,j}$ over the alphabet $\{ a, b \}$ for $0 \leq i < m$ and $0 \leq j < m$ as follows:

 where $\prod_{i=x}^y S_i$ denotes the concatenation of $S_x, \dots, S_y$, and is defined as the empty string if $x > y$.
 Note that $T_{i,j}$ can be obtained by appending $A_i b^{2^{j+1}} b$ to the end of $T_{i,j-1}$, and that $T_{i, m-1} = T_{i+1, 0}$ hold.
 The string $T_{m-1,m-1}$ gives a lower bound.